 After you create a group discussion, you can easily view groups from the Course Content or Discussions page.
 Select the groups link under the discussion title to open the Assign Groups page.

-Move students between groups who haven't started the discussion.
+Move students to other groups that haven't started the discussion.

-You can't move students into or out of groups who have started to post responses and replies.
+You can't move students into or out of groups that have started to post responses and replies.

 You can move a student from one group to another on the Assign Groups page.
 Select the ellipsis icon next to a name to access these options:

 - Start a new group for this student.

 - To assign the student to a different group that already exists, select the group's name in the list.

 - Select Unassign to remove the student from the group.